netvl/picopickle/README.md

 Naturally, you can choose not to merge the `DefaultPickler` fully into your pickler if you don't want to, for example, if you don't need the automatic writers materialization for sealed trait hierarchies.
-In that case you can mix only those traits you need.
+In that case you can mix in only those traits you need.
 See `DefaultPickler` documentation to find out which components it consists of (**TODO**).

 After this `MyPickler.read` and `MyPickler.write` methods will work with your backend representation.